oseda-dev/oseda-cli/README.md

 #### `oseda run` — Run your OSEDA project locally

-Builds and serves your OSEDA presentation using Vite and Serve.
+Builds and s your OSEDA presentation using Vite and Serve.

 `bash
 oseda run